VOYA-SignBridge/VOYA-CollectorBE/README.md

 Notes:
 - The compose file mounts local `dataset/` folder into the backend container; ensure `dataset/` exists (it is .gitignored).
-- If you change Python dependencies, rebuild images with `docker compose build backend` or `--build` above.
+- If you change Python dependencies, rebuild images with `docker compose build backend worker` or `--build` above.
+- Build context optimized with `.dockerignore` to avoid transferring large dataset files.

 ## Running the worker (Celery)